Gloomhaven: Mindthief Strategy (Early Game)

-- In my humble opinion (of which I fully accept I may be wrong), the additional melee attacks are the best bet for the Mindthief early on.
+- In my humble opinion (of which I fully accept I may be wrong), the additional melee attacks/damage are the best bet for the Mindthief early on.
 Several of the other augmentation effects are available through other types of attack or through using items, and if you are playing with a Tinkerer then fingers crossed you won’t need the healing.

 - Play the augmentation, after having moved into combat but within the same turn (so as the second card).
 This allows you to get an attack in (+2 if you are using The Mind’s Weakness) whilst also gaining you experience points.
 It’s really worth doing as all those “1 point here” and “1 point there” moments add up.

 - It’s not ideal to have a hand made up of augmentations.
 When playing your first few games, the odds are 3-4 of the cards will be augmentations.
 I would actually recommend never having more than two in your hand at any one time.
 Have a primary one you like (for example The Mind’s Weakness is my augmentation of choice) and then use the second augmentation primarily for the bottom effect on the card.